nikiizvorski/CleanMVVM/README.md

 - Implemented Kotlin Extensions, MediatorLiveData, Transformations

+- Implemented and added examples for Kotlin Flow, Kotlin Flow Dispatchewrs, Kotlin Flow Collection, Kotlin Sequences and a new retrofit examples

-- Next Update will include Kotlin Flow, Kotlin Sequences
+- Next Update will include Kotlin Sealed Classes

-Licenze
+License
 ---------------

 Feel free to use.
 If you can add me to any credits would appreciate it.
 Thanks.